v-gb/ortografe/libs/ppx_list_include/README.md

 # Why

 This is just a minor syntactic shortcut.
-Sometimes, like building some datastructures or process arguments, list literals can feel rather limited because you frequently need to splice lists into lists, and starting with a list and turning it into a `List.concat` or similar later adds a bit of friction.
+Sometimes, like building html (as trees) or process arguments, list literals can feel rather limited because you frequently need to splice lists into lists, and starting with a list and turning it into a `List.concat` or similar later adds a bit of friction.

-For instance:
+For instance, if you start with:

 ```ocaml
 Process.run